human-is-deprecated/protocol-ontological-noise/README.md

 **Disclaimer:** This is an experimental research protocol for AGI alignment and DeSci (Decentralized Science).
 It is not a financial product or investment solicitation.

-## License & Citation
-**Code:** MIT License
-**Whitepaper:** CC BY 4.0

-If you use this protocol in academic or commercial research, please cite as:

-> System.Observer (2026). *Protocol: Ontological Noise - Monetizing High-Surprisal Biometrics via Variational Free Energy Maximization*.
-GitHub Repository.